Ignatius Aphrem II: Styles

 The titulary of patriarchs is somewhat complex and changeable.
-He is often called "His Holiness", a special distinction given to the leaders of some churches (ܩܕܝܫܘܬܗ Qaddišuṯeh, قداسة Qadāsa).
-This is often then followed by the unique Syriac title Mor (ܡܪܝ), often doubled to Moran Mor (ܡܪܢ ܡܪܝ).
+He is often called "His Holiness" (ܩܕܝܫܘܬܗ; قداسة), a special distinction given to the leaders of some churches.
+This is often followed by the unique Syriac title Mor (ܡܪܝ), often doubled to Moran Mor (ܡܪܢ ܡܪܝ).
 The title, in its singular form, literally means "my lord", and is given to all male saints and bishops.
-The term Moran means "our lord", and when used alone refers only to Jesus Christ, but is combined with Mor in the titles of patriarchs.
+The term Moran means "our lord", and when used alone, it refers only to Jesus Christ, but is combined with Mor in the titles of patriarchs.
 Patriarchs are addressed as either Mor or Moran Mor.

-Patriarchs take the patriarchal name Ignatius in honor of the martyr Ignatius of Antioch, starting with the accession of Ignatius Behnam of Hadl in 1445.
-This is followed by the patriarch's personal monastic name Aphrem, and the regnal number "II" to distinguish him from Ignatius Aphrem I Barsoum.
+The patriarch's name consists of the clerical name Ignatius in honor of the martyr Ignatius of Antioch, a tradition of the patriarchs of Antioch starting with the accession of Ignatius Youssef in 1293, followed by the patriarch's personal monastic name Aphrem, and the regnal number "II" to distinguish him from Ignatius Aphrem I Barsoum.

-The patriarch is officially known as the Patriarch of Antioch, to which is added "and All the East" as that see governs the church in the east.
+The patriarch is officially known as the Patriarch of Antioch, to which is added "and All the East" as that see governs the Church in the East.
 He is also termed as the Supreme Head of the Church, a similar title to those used by other denominational leaders.

-An ancient title of Syriac patriarchs still sometimes used is "Thrice Blessed" (ܬܠܝܬܝ̈ ܛܘܒܐ̈ Tlithoy Ṭuḇe), usually placed instead of "His Holiness".
+An ancient title of Syriac patriarchs of Antioch still sometimes used is "Thrice Blessed" (ܬܠܝ݂ܬ݂ܝ ܛܘ݂ܒܐ), usually placed instead of "His Holiness".